 Producer Gary Kurtz directed the scene in which Luke flees the Wampa ice cave.
 Kurtz took over John Barry's second unit duties after Barry died suddenly of meningitis in June 1979.
 Barry's replacement, Harley Cokeliss, was hired soon after.

-The armored speeders parked at the rebel base on Hoth were built by Ogle Design Ltd. of Letchworth Heath, near London.
+The armored speeders parked at the rebel base on Hoth were built by Ogle Design Ltd. of Letchworth Heath, near London, England.
 ODL is known for manufacturing the famous/infamous three-wheeled Reliant sports car.

-The Cloud City of Bespin has an art deco design that was based on "machine age" designs from the 1920s-1930s.
+The Cloud City of Bespin has an art deco design that was based on "machine age" designs from the 1920s to the 1930s.

-To create the Wampas roar, sound effects artist Randy Thom recorded the noises made by an elephant in the Oakland Zoo.
-Sound designer Ben Burtt and the film sound team then recorded the cries of a sea lion at Marineland of the Pacific Public oceanarium and mixed that on top of the elephant recording to produce the final effect.
+To create the Wampa's roar, sound effects artist Randy Thom recorded the noises made by an elephant in the Oakland Zoo.
+Sound designer Ben Burtt and the movie sound team then recorded the cries of a sea lion at Marineland of the Pacific Public oceanarium and mixed that on top of the elephant recording to produce the final effect.

 The blasters used by the stormtroopers were constructed from Sterling L2A3 Mk 4 submachine guns.

-Though TIE fighters are featured extensively throughout the film, there are no on screen appearances of TIE fighter pilots at all.
+Though TIE fighters are featured extensively throughout this movie, there are no on-screen appearances of TIE fighter pilots at all.
 Even though the figure of a TIE fighter pilot wasn't released until The Empire Strikes Back wave of figures.

 It is often believed that the Wampa that attacked Luke when he is riding his Tauntaun is the same Wampa in the ice cave, it is not.
-The book Inside the worlds of Star Wars Trilogy labels the events before and during the Battle of Hoth and clearly describes both a male and female Wampa.
+The book Inside the worlds of Star Wars trilogy labels the events before and during the Battle of Hoth, and clearly describes a male and female Wampa.

-The only film in the original trilogy that doesn't begin with C-3PO and R2-D2's adventures.
+The only movie in the original trilogy that doesn't begin with C-3PO and R2-D2's adventures.

-The TIE Bomber (the small twin-fuselage ships shooting at the large asteroid that the Falcon is hiding in) is based on the World War II era German Blohm & Voss BV 141 reconnaissance bomber, which also has an asymmetric dual fuselage.
+The TIE Bomber (the small twin-fuselage ships shooting at the large asteroid in which the Millennium Falcon is hiding) is based on the World War II era German Blohm & Voss BV 141 reconnaissance bomber, which also had an asymmetric dual fuselage.

-A 1980 issue of the children's magazine National Geographic World featured an extensive behind the scenes look at the making of the film, and its special effects.
-The issue included a popular pull out poster of a still photo image showing the Millenium Falcon being chased down by a Star Destroyer.
+A 1980 issue of the children's magazine National Geographic World featured an extensive behind the scenes look at the making of this movie, and its special effects.
+The issue included a popular pull out poster of a still photo image showing the Millennium Falcon being chased down by a Star Destroyer.

-About twenty minutes into the movie there is a shot in the Hoth base control room in which we hear Han's voice over radio describing what's left of the probe droid.
+(At around twenty minutes) There is a shot in the Hoth base control room in which we hear Han's voice over the radio describing what's left of the probe droid.
 One of the background sound effects in this shot was taken from the Canadian shortwave time signal station CHU, which can be heard at 3.330 and 7.335 MHz.

-Wedge was not originally scripted to appear in this film, but intense fan interest prompted George Lucas to include him.
+Wedge Antilles was not originally scripted to appear in this movie, but intense fan interest prompted George Lucas to include him.

 Included among the "1001 Movies You Must See Before You Die", edited by Steven Schneider.

-In the ITV premiere of the film in the UK on Christmas Day 1988, some scenes were cut for time: Luke Skywalker stumbling and collapsing in the snow storm, following his escape from the Wampa cave.
-A Rebel commander ordering the shield doors of the Rebel base closed and R2D2 estimating Han and Luke's chances of survival.
-The Imperial fleet approaching Hoth, which instead cuts straight to the scene which Darth Vader force chokes Admiral Ozzel.
-Han and Chewbacca's reactions, after Han tells Luke to be careful, just before the Snowspeeder battle and the scene in the cave, which Han Solo tells Princess Leia to not get excited, when experiencing a quake, whilst in the Millennium Falcon.
+In the ITV premiere of this movie in the U.K. on Christmas Day 1988, some scenes were cut for time: Luke Skywalker stumbling and collapsing in the snowstorm, following his escape from the Wampa cave.
+A Rebel commander ordering the shield doors of the Rebel base closed, and R2-D2 estimating Han and Luke's chances of survival.
+The Imperial fleet approaching Hoth, which instead cuts straight to the scene in which Darth Vader force chokes Admiral Ozzel.
+Han and Chewbacca's reactions, after Han tells Luke to be careful, just before the Snowspeeder battle and the scene in the cave, which Han Solo tells Princess Leia to not get excited, when experiencing a quake, while in the Millennium Falcon.

-The only film in the original trilogy where a Death Star is not seen but the original one is mentioned in the opening crawl and by Ian McDiarmid's Palptaine/Lord Sidious.
+The only movie in the original trilogy where a Death Star is not seen, but the original one is mentioned in the opening crawl, and by Ian McDiarmid's Emperor Palpatine/Darth Sidious.

-The two other scenes, which are the swamps of Dagobah, and the asteroid's creature (which has the Millenium Falcon), were done on the same sound stage used for the interior backgrounds of the Echo base in Hoth.
+The two other scenes, which are the swamps of Dagobah, and the asteroid's creature (which has the Millennium Falcon), were done on the same soundstage used for the interior backgrounds of the Echo base in Hoth.

 The Tauntauns were inspired by the two-legged horse-like creature rode by Necron 99/Peace in Wizards (1977).